WalletConnect/walletconnect-docs/docs/kotlin/web3inbox/usage.md

 ### Prevent reloading of Web3Inbox

 **IMPORTANT:** If Web3Inbox's inner WebView is reloaded it will lose state and be displayed as blank page.
-To prevent reloading of Web3Inbox the activity that contains the `Web3Inbox.View` add `android:configChanges="orientation|screenSize"` to `<activity>` element `Manifest.xml`.
+To prevent reloading of Web3Inbox the activity that contains the `Web3Inbox.View` add `android:configChanges="orientation|screenSize"` to `<activity>` element `Manifest.xml` that houses Web3Inbox.

 ### Android Compose